Controlling Your Emotional Energy

 - When you notice a small tear in the new shirt you just purchased?

-- When people talk obnoxiously loud on their cell phone in public places?
+- When people talk obnoxiously loud on their cell phones in public places?

 - When you see parents screaming at their kids?